FriendsOfSymfony/FOSMessageBundle/Resources/doc/multiple_recipients.rst

           name:               message

-Currently multiple functionality is based on FOSUserBundle but you can define custom form type for multiple recipients and use user own recipients transformer
+Currently multiple functionality is based on FOSUserBundle but you can define custom form type for multiple recipients and use your own recipients transformer